Speak Japanese, and enter into a different world…

 By the end of the course, you'll be able to read and write 160 kanji.

 This course covers the vocabulary, kanji and grammar from the second half of the textbook ‘Japanese for Busy People 2’.
-In April, we’ll start Chapter 12.
-All classes are focused on communication skills - gaining speaking and listening skills to help you speak Japanese in real life.
+Click here to view a sample course outline for the STEP 4 course.

 STEP 4 is ideal for you if...